Computer Science Principles

 How can I access answer keys?

-With an approved teacher account you can find answer keys in a blue "Teacher Only" panel that shows in the online lessons and activities.
+With an approved teacher account, you can find answer keys in a blue "Teacher Only" panel that shows in the online lessons and activities.

 Teachers in our Professional Learning Program will automatically be approved to view answer keys.
 If you need an approved teacher account, you can apply for access to protected teacher-only materials (answer keys, etc) through this form.
 Please keep in mind that it may take 3-5 business days to verify your account.